rkeiii/aws-mfa-v2/README.md

 # Installation

-Requires Python 3.8 or later and uses Poetry for dependancy management
+Requires Python 3.8 or later and uses Poetry for dependency management

 ```
 pip install aws-mfa-v2